thomaswz/thomaswz.github.io/firebase/contents.md

 ## Auth State

-There are two states i.e. authenticated or not authenticat.
+There are two states i.e. authenticated or not authenticated.
 There are a number of scenarios:

 - Authenticating i.e. signing in or signing out